PlaidCloud/website/content/en/docs/concepts/architecture/controller.md

 ### Control via API server

 The {{< glossary_tooltip term_id="job" >}} controller is an example of a
-Kubernetes built-in controller.
+PlaidCloud built-in controller.
 Built-in controllers manage state by interacting with the cluster API server.

-Job is a Kubernetes resource that runs a
+Job is a PlaidCloud resource that runs a
 {{< glossary_tooltip term_id="pod" >}}, or perhaps several Pods, to carry out
 a task and then stop.